Skip to main content

 1. Note: Choose a resolution that matches your data.

-1. For smaller, well-defined AOIs, a higher resolution may produce better results.
+1. Generally, for smaller, well-defined AOIs, a higher resolution may produce better results.
 For broader, less defined AOIs with scattered coverage and is of lower resolution, a lower resolution might be more suitable.

 3. If you need to create a new AOI shape, like setting an AOI in a different area, please reach out to your VRIFY AI contact for assistance in uploading a new shapefile.